Washington, D.C. | Full-time

 - Legally authorized to work in the United States.

 - Strong commitment to Malala Fund’s mission, purpose and values.

-- Strong commitment to gender equality, racial justice and other social justice issues.
+- Strong commitment to gender equality, anti-racism, anti-discrimination, decolonisation and social justice

 - Strong commitment to professional development and continued learning.

 - Excellent team player with ability to work independently and in collaboration with colleagues at all levels across departments and external stakeholders.